Claire Maynard & Her Sad Suicide

 Claire Maynard

-Claire Maynard was a promising 1930s film starlet who took her own life.
+Claire Maynard was a promising 1930s film starlet who tragically took her own life

 She was born Marie J. MacCarthy on March 22, 1912 in Brooklyn, New York.
 Her father, James MacCarthy, was head of New York City's board of transportation and her grandfather, M.J.
 Coffey, was a State Senator.
-When Claire was a teenager she started modeling for a local dress shop.
+When she was a teenager she started modeling for a local dress shop.
 A 20th Century Fox talent scout saw her and signed her to a contract in the Summer of 1931.
-She made her film debut in the drama Over The Hill.
-Claire made four more films at Fox including Good Sport and Dance Team.
-Unfortunately after six moths they decided to drop her contract.
-She was signed by Universal in 1932 and made two comedy shorts with Slim Summerville.
-Claire had a brief romance with writer Jack Kirkland, ex-husband of Nancy Carroll.
+Claire made her film debut in the drama Over The Hill.
+The lovely blonde made four more films at Fox including Good Sport and Dance Team.
+Unfortunately after just six moths they decided to drop her contract.
+Then she was signed by Universal and made two comedy shorts with Slim Summerville.
+Some film critics said she looked like Joan Bennett.
+She had a brief romance with writer Jack Kirkland, ex-husband of Nancy Carroll.
+Claire was cast in a leading role in Under The Circumstances but the film never got made.

 Claire MaynardClaire Maynard

-She was cast in the lead role in Under The Circumstances but the film never got made.
-In 1933 she moved back to New York City and started acting in the theater.
-She had a small role in the 1936 play Bright Honor.
-Claire was married for a short time.
-She was devastated when her mother Florence died in 1938.
-Claire became very depressed and attempted suicide.
-She would often spend hours visiting her mother's grave.
-On July 19,1941 she killed herself by turning on the gas in her apartment.
+Depressed over her failing career she attempted suicide by swallowing iodine.
+The twenty-one year old moved back to New York City in 1933 and started acting in the theater.
+In 1936 she landed a small part in the play Bright Honor.
+She got married but the brief union ended in divorce.
+After her mother Florence died in 1938 she fell into a deep depression and attempted suicide again.
+Claire would often spend hours visiting her mother's grave.
+Tragically on July 19,1941 she killed herself by turning on the gas in her apartment.
 She was only twenty-nine years old.
-Claire left three notes for her family members.
-The letter for her father said "Daddy, My sweetheart, Always my sweetheart."
+Three notes are found near her body including one for her father that said "Daddy, My sweetheart, Always my sweetheart."
 Her friends said she ended her life because her heart could not ache any longer.
 Claire was buried next to her mother at Calvary Cemetery in Queens, New York.

 Claire MaynardClaire Maynard